David Cohen (entrepreneur)

-David Cohen (born 1968) is a serial entrepreneur and the founder of Pinpoint Technologies, iContact.com, and Earfeeder.
+David Cohen (born 1968) is an American entrepreneur and the founder of Pinpoint Technologies, iContact.com, and Earfeeder.
 He is also an angel investor with a portfolio of more than 100 companies.
 Cohen is best known as the co-founder of Techstars, a mentorship-based startup accelerator.

-Cohen delivered the keynote speech at RailsConf2012, a conference dedicated to Ruby on Rails, an open source web application framework for the Ruby programming language.

 He and Brad Feld co-authored Do More Faster: Techstars Lessons to Accelerate Your Startup.

 Early life and education

 Cohen was born in 1968 in DeLand, FL.

 Early career

 Cohen began working as a software engineer in 1991 when he became the Director of Development for Automated Dispatch Services, Inc., where he worked until 1994.

 Cohen founded Pinpoint Technologies in 1993.
-He served as its CTO and vice president of research and development.
+He was its CTO and vice president of research and development.
 The company developed public safety and EMS dispatch vehicle software.
 Zoll Medical Corporation acquired Pinpoint Technologies in 1999.
-Cohen stayed on with the company until 2004.
+Cohen stayed with the company until 2004.

-Cohen then founded iContact.com. iContact.com was a social networking service for mobile devices.
+Cohen then founded iContact.com, a social networking service for mobile devices.
 It is now defunct.
-In an interview with weblog The Rise to the Top and on his Techstars profile, Cohen refers to this company as "a graceful failure" because it returned 78% of its funding to outside investors.
-Writing on his blog, Cohen said the company “failed well by deciding to cut our losses before we spent all the money trying to make something happen.
-The writing was on the wall, so we read it.”

 In 2006, Cohen founded the music service earFeeder.com.
 SonicSwap bought earFeeder.com in 2006.